viperleed/viperleed/doc/content/basics/tensor_leed.rst

 for each structure candidate. :cite:p:`blumFastLEEDIntensity2001a`

 .. note::
-    Depending on the size of the unit cell and the requested pertubations, the parameter space (and the :ref:`delta files<deltaszip>`) may become very big.
+    Depending on the size of the unit cell and the requested perturbations, the parameter space (and the :ref:`delta files<deltaszip>`) may become very big.